chaijs/chai-change/README.md

 ## Asynchronous asserts

-Both the `affect` and `getValue` callbacks can optionally take a node-style callback, with `error` as the first parameter, or return a promise.
-If you provide a callback or return a promise for either of them, you need to give a final `callback:` option to the change assertion, that is used to notify your test runner that the test is complete.
+Both the `affect` and `getValue` callbacks can return a promise, or take a node-style callback, with `error` as the first parameter.
+If you provide a callback you need to give a final `callback:` option to the change assertion, that is used to notify your test runner that the test is complete.

 ### With error-first callback